 What We Can Do For You

-A personalised touch to each step of travelling with your pet to Canada.
+A personalised touch to each step of Pet travel to Canada.

 Handling the full process of booking your pets flights to their new home.
 As an IPATA member we have partnerships with all the airlines, and always try to negotiate the best possible rate for you.

 Avoid the hassles, while we work closely with many of our veterinary partners and state vets to ensure all relevant certificates and documents are completed correctly according to destination requirements.

 Our animal crates are IATA approved, fumigated, sterilised and custom made to the size and breed of your pet.
 Each crate is well ventilated and includes water bowls with fitted funnels on the outside to allow for easy top-up of water at each point along the way.

 Each crate is fitted with a custom made, specialised AeroPets bed that is super comfy for your pet.
 The beds are also liquid repellent and are fitted on top of absorbent mats and carpets.
 Click here to see more about the comfy Pet Travel Beds.

 The AeroPets staff are professional, friendly, caring and knowledgeable pet handlers that will be able to offer advice and travel tips every step of the way.
 We will go above and beyond to put your mind at ease and make sure your fur-babies are always handled with love and care.